contentful/forma-36/MIGRATION.md

 ### Grid

 The Grid component is now part of the `@contentful/f36-core` package.
-Only improvement that was done for the Grid in version 4 was the alignment of the properties with our [code style guide](./docs/code-style-guide.md):
+We improved the Grid component by aligning its properties with our [code style guide](./docs/code-style-guide.md):

 #### How to migrate your Grid components